sanfinity-Iot/openremote/User-Guide:-Use-Web-components.md

 We have a series of web components available to swiftly create your own front end applications.
 We'll introduce all the components.

-In the demo environment we have a Realm called 'Smart Building'.
+In the demo environment we have a Realm called '[[Smart Building|Demo-Smart-Building]]'.
 There is a front-end example which illustrates how the Basic web components work.

 # Basic Webcomponents